borhammer87/chess_rl/DECISIONS.md

   actions.
 - Previous checkpoints are incompatible with the new output layer.
 - The provisional queen-promotion fallback is no longer required.

+## D-018 — Use a periodically updated frozen policy for self-play

+### Status

+Accepted

+### Decision

+Self-play uses an independent frozen copy of the learning agent's `policy_net` as the opponent.

+The frozen opponent selects moves greedily and is updated periodically from the current policy.

+Its update frequency is independent from target-network synchronization.

+### Reason

+Training directly against the continuously changing learning policy would make the opponent change after every optimization step.

+Using a frozen opponent provides a more stable experience-generation environment while still allowing opponent strength to improve over time.

+The target network and frozen opponent solve different problems:

+- `target_net` stabilizes Bellman targets.
+- the frozen opponent stabilizes the adversary.

+### Alternatives considered

+1. Play against the live `policy_net`.
+2. Use the DQN `target_net` as the opponent.
+3. Create an entirely separate trainable DQN agent.

+These were rejected for the initial implementation because they either couple unrelated responsibilities or introduce unnecessary additional training state.

+### Consequences

+- Self-play opponent strength changes in discrete steps.
+- Opponent and target synchronization frequencies can be tuned independently.
+- The frozen opponent has no optimizer or exploration schedule.
+- Future self-play can extend this design with historical opponent pools or stronger model-selection policies.